The Pay and Non-Pay Content of Job Ads: Pay and Non-Pay Attributes in Vacancy Texts

 A possibility is that the attributes advertised for a given position are largely determined by its industry or occupation, so the pay and non-pay attributes mentioned in vacancy texts directly reflect the type of job advertised.
 For example, it can be expected that working as a hospital nurse involves shift-work, in which case there is no value-added to mentioning this information in the corresponding job description.
 The data instead suggest that there is variation in advertised job attributes for very similar positions.
-Figure \ref{fig:explained_variation} shows that industries, occupations, and location fixed-effects explain at most 30 to 40 percent of the variation in the attributes advertised by employers across the 47 categories we retrieve.
-By contrast, when we add establishment fixed-effects, we find that the explained variation jumps up to 60 to 80 percent across attributes, which suggests that advertised attributes are in large part correlated across vacancies for establishments observed with several job ads.
-This last result is consistent with the existence of an ``establishment fixed-effect'' in advertised attributes, and it justifies the establishment-level analysis we develop in the next sections.
+Figure \ref{fig:explained_variation} shows that industries, occupations, and location fixed-effects explain at most 30--40\% of the variation in the attributes advertised by employers across the 47 categories we retrieve.
+By contrast, when we add establishment fixed-effects, we find that the explained variation jumps up to 50--70\% across attributes, which suggests that advertised attributes are in large part correlated across vacancies for establishments observed with several job ads.
+These patterns are confirmed in a Shapley value decomposition (Appendix Figure \ref{fig:explained_variation_shapley}), and also hold when we extend the analysis to the years 2015-2024 (Appendix Figure \ref{fig:explained_variation_pseudo_all}).
+These patterns are also consistent with the existence of an ``establishment fixed-effect'' in advertised attributes, and it justifies the employer-level analysis we develop in the next sections.